Toolkit ShelfFind

 Wall perimeterRoom dimensions

-The calculator estimates full room perimeter, then scales it by the number of walls selected.
+The calculator estimates full room perimeter in feet or meters, then scales it by the number of walls selected.

 OpeningsDoors and windows